Our programs

 Minga works in rural, indigenous communities in the buffer zone of the Pacaya Samaria National Reserve, an area of important bio-diversity that has been under increasing threat.
 Minga is helping to deepen local understanding and action to conserve local plant species, reconnect with indigenous languages and values, and increase food security while protecting the environment.
 Minga and local partners have:

-Established a native plant nursery and fishponds that are helping to decrease pressure on the rainforest and rivers while supporting families to feed themselves;
+tick, complete, check-27406.jpg Established a native plant nursery and fishponds that are helping to decrease pressure on the rainforest and rivers while supporting families to feed themselves.

-Collaborated with teachers, students and parents’ associations to integrate bio-cultural themes into rural school curricula;
+tick, complete, check-27406.jpg Collaborated with teachers, students, and parents’ associations to integrate bio-cultural themes into rural school curricula.

-Engaged youth, adults and elders to revitalize the Kukama language, culture, and values.
+tick, complete, check-27406.jpg Engaged youth, adults, and elders to revitalize the Kukama language, culture, and values.

 FICE TRAINING PROGRAMS IN LATIN AMERICA AND THE CARIBBEAN (LAC)